-Note: Adding a language does not guarantee that the computer has the fonts required to display the topics in the preferred language.

-- To move a language to the top of the list, select the language and click the Move Up button until the language is first in the list of languages. - 3.
-Clear the browser cache and then refresh the page to display the DB2 Information Center in your preferred language. - To display topics in your preferred language in a Firefox or Mozilla browser: - Select the button in the Languages section of the Tools -> Options -> Advanced dialog.
+- Note: Adding a language does not guarantee that the computer has the fonts required to display the topics in the preferred language. - To move a language to the top of the list, select the language and click the Move Up button until the language is first in the list of languages. - 3.
+Refresh the page to display the DB2 Information Center in your preferred language. - To display topics in your preferred language in a Firefox or Mozilla browser: - 1.
+Select the button in the Languages section of the Tools -> Options -> Advanced dialog.
 The Languages panel is displayed in the Preferences window. - 2.
 Ensure your preferred language is specified as the first entry in the list of languages. - To add a new language to the list, click the Add... button to select a language from the Add Languages window. - To move a language to the top of the list, select the language and click the Move Up button until the language is first in the list of languages. - 3.
-Clear the browser cache and then refresh the page to display the DB2 Information Center in your preferred language.
+Refresh the page to display the DB2 Information Center in your preferred language.